Gizoskos/SE3317-Project/README.md

 Reminder System: Tasks have reminders that notify users of upcoming deadlines or birthdays.
 Design Patterns:
 Strategy Pattern: Different sorting strategies (e.g., by category, by deadline) are implemented.
-Observer Pattern: Users receive notifications when a task's reminder is triggered.
+Observer Pattern: Users receive notifications when a task’s reminder is triggered.
 MVC Pattern: Separates the application into three components (Model, View, Controller) for better code organization and maintainability.
 Technologies Used
 Java: Main programming language.